CLSherrod/clsherrod.github.io/_posts/2008-10-22-you-get-what-you-pay-for.md

 Get the best you can afford.
 If fantastic customer service is not important to you then go cheap, you'll regret it eventually.
 If you're not making any money then if your website is down for a few days does it really matter?
 But if you live and die by your website then get the best you can afford.
 It is well worth it.

 I host my websites and several of my clients and if I could make it any better I would.
 I want Google uptime and I'm very picky.
 If I'm happy and know my client will be too.

-If you are happy with your hosting uptime and their customer service is good then good for you.
-If not, let us know how we can help.

-[CONTACT-FORM]</p>